LiterateInk/Pawnote/README.md

 - [x] By `username` and `token`
 - [x] By [QR Code](https://forum.index-education.com/upfiles/qrcode.png)

+> [!IMPORTANT]
-**ENT native support is not and will never be supported by Pawnote**, for the simple reason that implementing all of them with all of their specificities requires a lot of time and effort.
-It's simply a pain to implement and track, as a matter of fact, most of the issues on [pronotepy](https://github.com/bain3/pronotepy/issues) - a similar project - are related to ENTs.
+> **ENT native support is not and will never be supported by Pawnote**, for the reason that implementing each of them with every specificities requires a lot of time and effort.
+It's a pain to implement and track; as a matter of fact, most of the issues on [pronotepy](https://github.com/bain3/pronotepy/issues) - a similar project - are related to ENTs.

 #### Note about demonstration servers